Locker: Traditional lockers

-Intelligent Lockers
+Smart Lockers

 After the COVID-19 pandemic of 2019, office workers only went into offices for part of their working week for social distancing.
-Hybrid working, defined as “team or organisation work part of their time at the workplace and part remotely”, has made the workplace more flexible.
+Hybrid working, defined as "team or organisation work part of their time at the workplace and part remotely", has made the workplace more flexible.

 With the rise of hybrid working, traditional lockers no longer serves the purpose for a modern workplace that empowers its people.

-Agile lockers is a new term that used for an agile workplace, where employee experiences are being prioritised while saving office space and cost.
+Smart lockers is a new term that used for an agile workplace, where employee experiences are being prioritised while saving office space and cost.
+Several companies, such as Yellowbox, design smart locker systems aimed at supporting such workplace models through cloud-based management dashboards, automated user onboarding and allocation, and locker access through workplace apps and identity/access control credentials.

 Doorless designs

 There are also several types of doorless locker design including those that are cylindrical, spherical and cone-shaped.
 One such design eliminates the use of doors by offering a cylinder open at the front to receive items and can then be rotated to secure the contents.